Alitindrawan24/random-quotes/README.md

 - Gin

 ## Getting Started
-To get started with Go URL Shortener, you will need to have Go installed on your computer.
+To get started with Random Quotes, you will need to have Go installed on your computer.
 You can download Go from the official website: https://golang.org/dl/

 Once you have Go installed, follow these steps:
 - Clone the repository to your local machine using